-Degree awarded: Associate in Applied Science;

-Certificate also awarded
+Degree awarded: Associate in Applied Science; Certificate also awarded

-With every aspect of our lives dependent on computers and information technology, there's a continuing demand for the professionals who can modify, repair and upgrade personal computers, computer peripherals and local area networks (LANs).
+With every aspect of our lives dependent on computers and information technology, there's a continuing demand for the professionals who can manage, repair and upgrade computers, computer peripherals and local area networks (LAN).
 Northampton's Computer Maintenance and Service Technology program helps meet that demand by producing graduates who have the latest knowledge and hands-on skills.

-Graduates of the program go well beyond the A+ certification standards in their ability to solve computer-related problems effectively, minimizing downtime in the organization.
+Graduates of the program go well beyond industry certification standards (CompTIA, Microsoft, etc.) in their ability to solve computer related problems effectively, minimizing downtime in the organization.

 We offer both an associate's degree and a certificate option.
-If you already have a degree and are looking to retrain or expand your skill set, the certificate option can put you on the fast track to career growth.
+If you already have a degree and are looking to retrain or expand your skill set, the certificate option can put you on the fast track to a career growth.
 Our associate's degree is also designed for accelerated completion.
 No matter which option you select, it's good to remember that keeping up with the constant changes in technology beyond graduation is essential to a successful career over the long term.

-Some of the jobs for which you will be prepared include computer technician, LAN technician, computer field service technician, computer helpdesk representative, and technical sales consultant.
+Some of the jobs for which you will be prepared include computer technician, LAN technician, computer administrator, computer field service technician, computer helpdesk representative, and technical sales consultant.

-Courses in circuit analysis and digital electronics provide the fundamental knowledge of electronic concepts.
-Courses in microcomputer applications and operating systems improve your familiarity with using the computer and its basic software.
-Building upon that foundation, students learn the hows and whys of equipment selection, installation techniques, testing, diagnostics, and repair and upgrade methods of the latest PC and netware technology.
+Courses in circuit analysis and electronics provide the fundamental knowledge of electronic concepts.
+Courses in computer applications and operating systems improve your familiarity with using the computer and operating systems.
+Building upon that foundation, students learn the hows and whys of equipment selection, installation techniques, testing, diagnostics, and repair and upgrade methods of the latest computer and network technology.
 Coursework includes computer systems and applications, networking, and systems maintenance.
 Industry-experienced instructors teach effective problem solving, from data collection to corrective action and testing.
-Students carry out lab work in all electronics courses in NCC's Hartzell Technology Hall facility, using the latest equipment to keep you current and job-ready.
+Students carry out lab work, using the latest equipment to keep you current and job-ready.
 Two practicums provide a work-based internship experience for you to apply your knowledge and skills in real-world situations either within the College campus or in a local company.
 For those completing an associate's degree, our general education courses are also an investment in your growth.
 These required courses improve your ability to communicate, relate to other people and cultures, and solve fundamental problems.

-By enrolling in a combination of day and evening courses, full-time students can complete the degree requirements within 68 weeks or the certificate requirements in 52 weeks.
+By enrolling in a combination of day and evening courses, full-time students can complete the degree requirements in 2 years or the certificate requirements in 1 year.
 Because the full-time program is accelerated, it is also intensive.
-Full-time students are advised to prepare to commit the extra time and effort needed to graduate in 17 months.
+Full-time students are advised to prepare to commit the extra time and effort needed to graduate in 24 months.
 All course-work is provided during the evening for part-time students.
+Contact the Admissions Office at 610.861.5500 for further information.